Marketing mix modeling: Media and advertising

-Market mix modeling can determine the sales impact generated by individual media such as television, magazine, and online display ads.
+Marketing mix modeling can determine the sales impact generated by individual media such as television, magazine, and online display ads.
 In some cases it can be used to determine the impact of individual advertising campaigns or even ad executions upon sales.
 For example, for TV advertising activity, it is possible to examine how each ad execution's market performance impacted sales volume.
 MMM can also provide information on TV correlations at different media weight levels, as measured by gross rating points (GRP) in relation to sales volume response within a time frame, be it a week or a month.
 Information can also be gained on the minimum level of GRPs (threshold limit) in a week that need to be aired in order to make an impact, and conversely, the level of GRPs at which the impact on volume becomes saturated, i.e. further activity does not have any payback.
 While not all MMMs can definitively answer all questions, some additional areas in which insights can sometimes be gained include: 1) the effectiveness of 15-second vis-à-vis 30-second executions; 2) comparisons in ad performance when run during prime-time vis-à-vis off-prime-time dayparts; 3) comparisons into the direct and the halo effect of TV activity across various products or sub-brands.
 The role of new-product- and equity-based TV activity in growing the brand can also be compared.
 GRPs are converted into reach (i.e. GRPs are divided by the average frequency to get the percentage of people actually watching the advertisement).
 This is a better measure for modeling TV.

 Trade promotions

 Trade promotion is a key activity in every marketing plan.
 It is aimed at increasing sales in the short term by employing promotion schemes which effectively increases the customer awareness of the business and its products.
-The response of consumers to trade promotions is not straight forward and is the subject of much debate.
+The response of consumers to trade promotions is not straightforward and is the subject of much debate.
 Non-linear models exist to simulate the response.
 Using MMM we can understand the impact of trade promotion at generating incremental volumes.
 It is possible to obtain an estimate of the volume generated per promotion event in each of the different retail outlets by region.
 This way we can identify the most and least effective trade channels.
-If detailed spend information is available we can compare the Return on Investment of various trade activities like Every Day Low Price, Off-Shelf Display.
+If detailed spend information is available, we can compare the Return on Investment of various trade activities like Every Day Low Price, Off-Shelf Display.
 We can use this information to optimize the trade plan by choosing the most effective trade channels and targeting the most effective promotion activity.